 As the name suggests, Luggage Hero will save you from the misery of dragging your bags through the crowded streets of London.
 They offer on-demand luggage storage in London, with around 120 storage shops.
 They provide an accommodating and efficient booking process.
 All you have to do is download the app, add a payment card, and find a place that suits your needs.
 I’ve used Luggage Hero in London, so I know it works.

 The perk of booking with LuggageHero is that you can see reviews and ratings of their storage locations in London before booking them.
 The company will send you the directions once you have made the booking.
 Once there, drop off your suitcase at the storage location and start your storage timer on their app.
 When you pick up your luggage, you’ll stop the storage timer and then pay the company via LuggageHero.
-They have an affordable price model where you can pay per hour or pay £8 for a full day.
+They have an affordable price model where you can as low as £1.29 per hour or pay £6 for a full day.

 While I’m not a fan of their name, I can’t deny Nannybag does a good job at expressing what they are and do: “nannies” that keep your luggage safe while you explore beautiful London.
-The “nannies” are shops and hotels located all around London, offering services available 24 hours and year-round without restriction or limits of size or weight.
+The “nannies” are shops and hotels located all around London, offering services available 24 hours and year-round without restriction or limits of size or weight – all for £6 per day.
 They have drop-off locations near airports, train stations, and London landmarks.

 Each location undergoes a rigorous safety process to ensure strict security standards.
-Regarding prices, Stasher charges travelers a flat fee of £5 per bag per day and £5 for any additional day.
+Regarding prices, Stasher charges travelers a sliding scale (from £7.50 for three hours up to £27.50 for 72 hours) and then £5 for any additional day.
 They don’t apply height or weight restrictions either.

 Unlike other companies, you don’t need to download an app to find a storage location.
 Instead, you can use their search bar or ‘Near Me Now’ button on their website to find the StashPoint that best suits your needs.
 Then, select approximate drop-off and pick-up times so the host can get ready for your arrival.
 You’ll receive a booking confirmation email to show your host directions to get to StashPoint.
 Most of their luggage lockers in London are open 24 hours per day, 7 days a week.